-I hope you enjoy this piece: the protagonist is someone from the opposite end of the age spectrum.
+I hope you enjoy this piece: the protagonist is someone from the opposite end of the age spectrum to Demi’s Afghanistan.
 What do you think of the characterisation?
 This story came out of The Storymatic cards picked randomly, and has only been lightly edited by me.
 No group workshopping, so you may pick up some errors.
 Once again, it is presented in two parts.
 Here we go:

 I remember clearly the last day before I left Melbourne.